 It’s easier and faster to just abandon your company and never look back.

 It Costs More Money to Chase Leads

-The HuffPost link from before also mentions that it costs a company six to seven times more money to convert a lead than it does to keep a preexisting customer.
+According to Huffington Post, it costs a company six to seven times more money to convert a lead than it does to retain a customer.

 You have to pull all the stops when courting a lead, such as research into segmenting, personalized emails, follow-ups, and other tailored campaign elements.
 This doesn’t come cheap.

 We’re not suggesting you abandon your influx of leads to keep your current customers onboard, just that you don’t disregard any customers because you have plenty of leads.

 Your customers have already converted, meaning they’re interested in your products/services and are more willing to buy.

 You don’t have that same luxury with your leads.
 You could get 1,000 leads in a day, but if only 50 of them are interested in your company’s products and services, then the other 950 ultimately don’t further your business.

 That makes them far less valuable than your customers.

 In a guide from consultants Brain & Company, it was found that boosting your customer retention rates by five percent is enough to drive profits way up, between 25% and 95%